rehierl/abstract-properties/14-x-types-of-scopes/_remarks.md

+rank-based sections
+- use the total document order to introduce rank-based sections
+- i.e. translate the tag-based syntax into a rank-based syntax
+- i.e. associate a rank/depth value with each node
+- allows to explain how a node order can be broken apart

+context rooted paths
+- the last node of a property is subsequent to its defining node, because of that, the defining node is a node in the last node's rooted path
+- a matter of consequence

+# implementations

+a stack of stacks of open scopes
+- a stack-of-stacks is consistent with the closing order
+- if exit-events of multiple scopes match the same end-tag?
+- hint - last opened, first closed

+# extensions

 html headings
 - introduce the h-element as a DTO scoped heading?
 - i.e. and leave the others as broken DPR headings?